 Born sometime between 1480 and 1510, Frenchman Claude Garamond was one of the first independent engravers, making printed materials for customers on demand, rather than working for a printing company.
 As such, he was possibly the most important figure in the birth of commercial printing as an industry (except, ya know, bookmaking).
 The distinctive font that bears his name was born when he was commissioned by the King of France to print a series of books, based on the handwriting of the King's librarian.

 The extremely ornate font fell out of favor after his death, but a cleaner version of it was revived in the early 20th century, and is one of the most popular typefaces in the world today.

 Middleton was born in Scotland, but moved to Chicago to study at the Art Institute.
 He later served as the director of typography at the prestigious Ludlow Typographic Company for almost 40 years.
-His iconic Stencil font became the go-to design for military-themed TV shows and toys, including MASH and The A-Team, while Coronet formed the signature on the Velvet Underground's first album, and was used in the credits for Star Trek.
+You've likely never heard his name, but everyone knows his iconic Stencil font, the the go-to design for military-themed TV shows and toys, including MASH and The A-Team.
+He also designed Coronet, which wasn't as influential but was still very popular and can be seen in the signature on the Velvet Underground's first album and the credits for Star Trek.